bitDecayGames/LucidText/README.md

 ![LucidTest](assets/images/lucid_options.gif?raw=true "LucidText")

+#### **Two kinds of tags**

+The majority of tags are intended to apply an effect to range of characters, such as the `wave` effect used in the title image.
+Tags can be applied to a singular position in a string, as well.
+These are currently used for certain specialty effects, namely `page` and `pause`, which apply to a position in the string as opposed to a range of characters.
+These are written like HTML void elements: `<page/>` and `<pause/>` respectively.

 ### Custom Tags

 If the built-in tags are insufficient for a project's needs, custom tags can be eaily added:

 1. Create a class that implements the `Effect` interface
 1. Register the effect with via the `EffectRegistry.register(...)` function
+1. Any text loaded after registering an effect can use the tag thereafter

 ### Testing